varCharlie/ssh-agent-keepalive/README.md

 [i] SSH-AGENT-KEEPALIVE works by modifying your /Users/user/.bash_profile to manage ssh-agent
     and ssh-add by itself
 ```

    - The setup will then check your `~/.ssh` directory for private keys and create
-     a variable named SSH_KEYS, this variable is placed in your `bash_profile`
+     a variable named `$SSH_KEYS`, this variable is placed in your `bash_profile`

    - Next the setup appends the contents of `keepalive` to your `.bash_profile`
      while maintaining a backup of your original at `~/.bash_profile~`.

-   - Finally the setup inspects your `~/.ssh/config` to ensure `ForwardAgent` is set to yes
+   - Finally the setup permissively alters your `~/.ssh/config` ensuring `ForwardAgent`
+     is set to yes.

-     - If `ForwardAgent` is set to yes then you're done!
+     - If `ForwardAgent` is set to yes then you're ready to go.

      - If `ForwardAgent` is set to no you will be prompted for permission to change it

      - If there is no `ForwardAgent` set then `SSH-AGENT-KEEPALIVE` will either add it under
        `Host *` or add a new config with `ForwardAgent` enabled under `Host *`.

- - Extra Setup: You may consider enabling connection multiplexing, see below.
+ - Extra Setup: You may consider enabling connection multiplexing, see `ssh_config_example`.

-## Taking SSH further with connection multiplexing via a control socket:
+## Taking SSH lazyness further with connection multiplexing via a control socket:
-*Note: Some ssh daemons may forbid you from using a control socket for security reasons.*
+*Note: Some ssh servers may disable the use of a control socket for security reasons.*

 An example ssh config has been provided in this repository, it's contents are: